frankumk/aspen-exercise/README.md

 ### Thanks for the opportunity to apply!
 I look forward to hearing from you.
  - Improvements:
-      - Figure out the 5k round tie......feature!
+      - Figure out the 5k round tie..  .feature!
 No one wants to play war for that long.
       - break up play into different methods
       - less this, less ifs, more maps, more methods
       - less repeat code